 Being in an abusive relationship strips us of all our self-confidence, makes us feel worthless and unattractive.
 We need time to heal and reclaim ourselves.
 By pursuing our hobbies we reclaim a part of our personalities and outline our strengths.
 By dreaming and planning, we assert our own importance and define our right to have what we want.
 By planning our time we become decision makers.
 By beginning or expanding our support network we create a social life.
 By helping ourselves, healing ourselves and loving ourselves, we will in turn be able to help, heal and love others.

 Copyright © Heather Jayne 2001, 2002.
-If you are in an abusive relationship, Heather's site offers extensive information and resources about domestic violence, tips for leaving your abusive relationship, and support for after you leave.
-You can visit her site at http://www.leavingabuse.com
+Heather established a website to help women in abusive relationships, offering extensive information and resources about domestic violence, tips for leaving your abusive relationship, and support for after you leave.
+Heather has since moved on and her site is no longer available.

 Following these steps to recovery for survivors of abuse can help you begin to live a full life, free from threats and beatings.